HraivoronskyiDmytro/karate_helloworld/README.md

 wa_key - key for authentification on the service

-Makers - 1-st endpoint
+Makers - 1-st endpoint - get list of available maker

-Models - 2-nd endpoint
+Models - 2-nd endpoint - set as parameter random value from makers list, return list of available models of this manufacturer

-Build Date - 3-rd endpoint
+Build Date - 3-rd endpoint - set as parameters random value from makers list & random value from model list, return list of available build dates

 _______________________________________________________________________